Bespoke Design Service

 - The finished Kilt Pin is placed in a presentation box, wrapped and posted to you, unless it is possible for us to meet up or arrange collection.

 - I charge £10 for postage and packaging within the UK with Royal Mail Special Delivery.
-And £15 for the Rest of the World with Signed For International.
+This includes insurance and tracking.
+For the rest of the world I use either Royal Mail International Signed For (£15, no insurance) or FedEx (about £70, insured and tracked).

 - Then the final balance is paid and I thank you very much!